Angie Watts: Character development

 The Watts were the surprise hit characters of the show.
 Angie and Den were a live-wire couple whose on/off relationship made the Queen Vic pub exciting and unpredictable and millions of viewers tuned in to watch the destruction of their relationship on-screen.
 Den's clashes with Angie brought EastEnders to a peak of popularity and toppled rival soap Coronation Street from the top of the ratings chart.
+Angie and Den were used to advertise the show abroad in countries such as America.

 Den and Angie mania

-During 1986 the series became dominated by Angie and Den's storylines and the focus of the programme was very much concentrated on their combustible relationship.
+During 1986, the series became dominated by Angie and Den's storylines, and the focus of the programme was very much concentrated on their combustible relationship.
 The emphasis began early in 1986 with the arrival of Den's mistress Jan Hammond.
 Jan had been a powerful off-screen presence for the first year.
 Her menacing voice at the end of the telephone severely affected the mood of both Den and Angie and kept the audience on edge every time the phone rang.
 Jan's physical arrival at the Vic in January 1986 was one of the show's dramatic highlights.
 Her invasion of Angie's territory was a springboard to future emotional fireworks and a precursor to Angie's further dependence on alcohol and her attempted suicide.

-Dobson had been opposed to the suicide storyline from the beginning, she fought hard to get the scripts changed but she was eventually persuaded to play the scenes and was applauded for a "brilliant performance".
-However Angie's suicide attempt provoked a massive reaction, not all of it favourable.
+Dobson had been opposed to the suicide storyline from the beginning; she fought hard to get the scripts changed, but she was eventually persuaded to play the scenes, and was applauded for a "brilliant performance".
+However, Angie's suicide attempt provoked a massive reaction, not all of it being favourable.
 There was a public outcry about the last two shots of the suicide episode, and Julia Smith subsequently had to cut one of them for the omnibus edition.
 Some accused the programme of sensationalising suicide and giving ideas to copy-cats.
-The buildup to Angie's desperate action and its sickening aftermath were intended to demonstrate the full despair of her situation and Holland and Smith have maintained that the horror of its on-screen depiction was meant to deter, not encourage, the act.
+The buildup to Angie's desperate action and its aftermath were intended to demonstrate the full despair of her situation.
+Holland and Smith have maintained that the horror of its on-screen depiction was meant to deter, not encourage, the act.